 despite the concentration in the southwest region, mexico hasn’t shied away from staging friendlies in places such as charlotte, north carolina; seattle; denver; and nashville, tennessee, in recent years. in the salt lake city suburb of sandy, utah, 20,213 turned out for Mexico’s 3-3 tie with trinidad and tobago in 2015.

-despite means regardless of. the southwest has always been the most mexican region of the u.s.– it actually belonged to mexico until the mid 1800s. shy away from means avoid. stage means organize, hold. turn out, a phrasal verb, means attend. turnout (not used here) is the eqivalent noun. it’s a synonym for attendance.
+despite means regardless of. the southwest has always been the most mexican region of the u.s.– it actually belonged to mexico until the mid 1800s. shy away from means avoid. stage means organize, hold. such as is used to present examples. turn out, a phrasal verb, means attend. turnout (not used here) is the eqivalent noun. it’s a synonym for attendance.

 the southwest of the united states includes texas and california and used to be part of mexico (giggette/wikimedia commons)

 at one of the friendlies in california in march of this year…

 gerardo “tata” martino earned his first win with mexico. a roster of stars valued at more than $155 million led by hirving “chucky” lozano and javier “chicharito” hernandez, household names to many u.s. hispanic fans, helped carry the day. surrounding them was a scene that has become commonplace at u.s. stadiums: thousands of young, american-born and bicultural fans speaking english, decked out in mexico’s red, white and green gear, chanting songs and accompanied by spanish-speaking relatives from home.